silksil/NOTES-CHEATSHEET/client/react/reduxForm.md

  if (!values.content) {
   errors.content = 'Enter some content please';
  }
- return errors; // if errors is empty, the Redux Form is ok with submiting }
+ return errors; // if errors is empty, the Redux Form is ok with submitting }
 ```
 Sources: